 Let us interpret the prior preference $\log p(o_\tau, a_\tau)$ as the extrinsic reward $r(s_\tau, a_\tau)$, where $s_\tau$ is the true environmental state.
 Bring focus to the current time step by setting $\tau = t$.
 Because the forward model trains to predict $o_{t+1}$, we can further rewrite the expected free energy as:

-Because $w_\tau$ represents the robot's probabilistic knowledge of their environment, the first term of Eq.~\ref{eq:G_1} can be said to represent the robot's gain in knowledge based on information acquired in a new sensory observation.
+Because $w_\tau$ represents the robot's probabilistic knowledge of its environment, the first term of Eq.~\ref{eq:G_1} can be said to represent the robot's gain in knowledge based on information acquired in a new sensory observation.

 In summary, the forward model is trained to minimize the evidence free energy $F$ (Eq.~\ref{eq:F}) by accurately reconstructing sensory observations and minimizing posterior complexity based on past experiences.
-Meanwhile, the actor-critic pair is trained to minimize expected free energy $G$, which includes an inverted complexity term (i.e., curiosity) and entropy to encourage exploration.
-This leads to emergent tension in an adversarial relationship: the actor is encouraged to maximize information gain by increasing the KL divergence between prior and posterior, which the forward model trains to minimize that same term.
+Meanwhile, the actor-critic pair is trained to minimize expected free energy $G$, which includes an inverted complexity term (i.e., curiosity) and motor entropy to encourage exploration.
+This leads to emergent tension in an adversarial relationship: the actor is encouraged to maximize information gain by increasing the KL divergence between prior and posterior, while the forward model trains to minimize that same term.
 This establishes a dynamic push-pull effect, driving self-organized exploration.
 Please note that the imitation term in Eq.~\ref{eq:G_1} depends on external demonstrations or expert policies; this term is ignored in our study, which focuses on self-exploration.

 From this formulation of expected free energy, the $Q$-value can be updated as: